Document Actions

 Nursing Administration/Urban Policy and Leadership (Dual-degree MS)

-The Hunter College School of Nursing and the Department of Urban Policy and Planning, School of Arts and Sciences offer a 52-credit program of study leading to a dual master's degree: A master of science (MS) in nursing administration and a master of science (MS) in urban policy and leadership (UPL).
+The Hunter-Bellevue School of Nursing and the Department of Urban Policy and Planning, School of Arts and Sciences offer a 52-credit program of study leading to a dual master's degree: A master of science (MS) in nursing administration and a master of science (MS) in urban policy and leadership (UPL).
 This dual-degree program prepares nurses to assume positions of leadership in a variety of health care settings, systems, and agencies.
 The program emphasizes multidisciplinary approaches to management and policy in nursing and health care, particularly within urban settings.

 Course of Study